 In order for you to understand better the compositional principles I used in this image I have made an analysis and presented them directly on the image in a straightforward visual way that speaks for itself.
 As you can see the structure of the image is based on the idea of a relative symmetry and the intention was to keep the viewer’s attention inside the scene and focusing on the rooftops of the buildings and the bright light in the sky, as main components of my vision.

-What I do is to use lines and volumes, light and shadow to create a circular movement in the image so the eye travels all over the photograph and, after a complete tour, it comes back to explore some more.
+What I do to create an architectural fine art photograph with harmonious geometry and composition is to use lines and volumes, light and shadow to create a circular movement in the image so the eye travels all over the photograph and, after a complete tour, it comes back to explore some more.
 I am using intersections, leading lines and different important elements in the image, like the tall buildings, the bright sky or the rooftops to create different reference points in the image that will guide the viewer on its way.

-The compositional principle of this image is that the compositional relationships have been disposed in layers and these compositional layers work both independently as well as in interaction with each other.
+The compositional principle of this image is that the compositional relationships have been laid out in layers and these compositional layers work both independently as well as in interaction with each other.

 Have a look at the visual analysis of the composition and try to follow the path I created in the image.

 The method and tools I used to create the image

 Now, after I told you a little bit more about how I create an architectural fine art photograph from a philosophical and theoretical point of view, I’ll continue with some more concrete things about the creation of this image.